Arts-Based Research

 Ethical orientation

-In engaging with the Sierra Nevada de Santa Marta and with indigenous knowledge, I hold awareness that this land is not mine, and that the wisdom held by its peoples is not something to acquire.
-I approach this context as a guest — with humility, reciprocity, and a commitment to listening.
+In engaging with different places, peoples, and knowledge traditions, I hold awareness that much of this wisdom is not mine to take.
+I approach each context as a guest — with humility, reciprocity, and a commitment to listening.

 This inquiry is ongoing.
 It is not finished, and may never be.
 Like the questions it holds, it is allowed to stay open.